 Student Vehicle Registration Information

-Mail or bring the completed and signed registration form to:
+Email the completed and signed registration form or mail it to:

 Penn State Hazleton

 Please note: By signing the downloaded vehicle registration form, the student affirms that all information contained therein is true and accurate.

 Commuting students may park in either Lot A or Lot F.

 Residence hall students may park in Lot G, Lot H, or Lot K.

 Residence hall students are restricted from parking in upper campus parking lots on weekdays between 6 a.m. and 6 p.m.

 Students with permanent or temporary handicaps may apply for a medical parking permit through Health Services located in 701 West Hall.